Božidar Matić

-Božidar Matić ([bǒʒidar mǎːtitɕ]; 8 September 1937 – 12 May 2016) was a Bosnian politician who served as Chairman of the Council of Ministers of Bosnia and Herzegovina from February to July 2001.
+Božidar Matić ([bǒʒidar mǎːtitɕ]; 8 September 1937 – 12 May 2016) was a Bosnian politician and academic who served as Chairman of the Council of Ministers of Bosnia and Herzegovina from February to July 2001.
 Additionally, he was Minister of Finance and Treasury during that period as well.

-A member of the Social Democratic Party until his death, Matić was also president of the Academy of Sciences and Arts of Bosnia and Herzegovina from 1999 to 2014.
+While a member of the League of Communists of Yugoslavia, Matić was rector of the University of Sarajevo from 1981 to 1985, and was also the director of Energoinvest.
+He was later a member of the Social Democratic Party from 1992 until his death in 2016, and was also president of the Academy of Sciences and Arts of Bosnia and Herzegovina from 1999 to 2014.

+Early life and education

+Matić was born in Bogatić, Kingdom of Yugoslavia, present-day Serbia on 8 September 1937, but moved to present-day Bosnia and Herzegovina early in his childhood.
+He attended elementary and high school in Visoko.
+His subsequent education was at the University of Zagreb, where he earned a BS in 1960.
+He earned an MS at the University of Belgrade in 1963, and finally a PhD at the University of Sarajevo in 1971.
+Matić was part of a large engineering team which worked on the project of the electrification of the Sarajevo–Ploče railway in the 1960s and 1970s.

 Career

-Matić was born in Bogatić, Kingdom of Yugoslavia, present-day Serbia on 8 September 1937.
-Until 1990, he was a member of the League of Communists of Yugoslavia, during which he was an official in the Federal Executive Council.
-Following the breakup of Yugoslavia, Matić became a member of the Social Democratic Party of Bosnia and Herzegovina (SDP BiH) in 1992.
+Matić was a member of the League of Communists of Yugoslavia until 1990, during which he was an official in the Federal Executive Council.
+He was rector of the University of Sarajevo between 1981 and 1985.
+Matić worked for many years at Energoinvest, the largest company in Yugoslavia at the time, and was later its director.
+Following the breakup of Yugoslavia and the independence of Bosnia and Herzegovina, he became a member of the Social Democratic Party (SDP BiH) in 1992.

-At the 2000 parliamentary election, the SDP BiH formed a coalition with the Party for Bosnia and Herzegovina to gain the majority and force the nationalist parties out of power.
+Following the 2000 parliamentary election, the SDP BiH formed a coalition with the Party for Bosnia and Herzegovina to gain a majority and force the nationalist parties out of power.
 They gathered a coalition of many other small parties to create the "Alliance for Change".
 Matić became Chairman of the Council of Ministers and Minister of Finance and Treasury on 22 February 2001.
 The SDP BiH-led government facilitated the passage of the Election Law, which was not only an important step towards democracy, but also a prerequisite to Bosnia's accession to the Council of Europe.
 He served in both offices until July 2001.

 Matić was president of the Academy of Sciences and Arts of Bosnia and Herzegovina from 1999 until June 2014 as well.